Mediacorp responds to ex-BBC journalist's allegations of bias, says it hires based on merit

-SINGAPORE - National broadcaster Mediacorp on Wednesday (Aug 11) said it was committed to equal opportunities and diversity in hiring, following allegations that one of its editors had said "viewers did not like watching darker-skinned presenters".
+National broadcaster Mediacorp yesterday said it was committed to equal opportunities and diversity in hiring, following allegations that one of its editors had said "viewers did not like watching darker-skinned presenters".

+This includes its on-air and on-camera talent, as well as behind-the-scenes crew and corporate employees.

-"Our hiring policies and practices are based on merit, i.e. having the relevant skill sets that the role requires," said the statement.
+"Our hiring policies and practices are based on merit, that is, having the relevant skill sets that the role requires," said the statement.

 Mediacorp added that its dedicated news channel, CNA, has a diverse group of presenters.